Ali-Haider8/WebView/README.md

 ## 🧑‍💻 work on
  - make uploader like chrome
- - make the search view closes when click on screen/webview
- - fix the keyboard shown after switch user agent using toolbar button
+ ~~- make the search view closes when click on screen/webview~~ ~~- fix the keyboard shown after switch user agent using toolbar button~~
  - fix virus total website not load in desktop mode
  - fix webview zoom when switching to desktop view